 - Hawaii is home to some of the worlds’ most beautiful beaches.

-Hawaii Pacific University offers over 50 bachelor degrees and 14 master degrees.
+Study programs at HPUHawaii Pacific University offers over 30 bachelor degrees and 15 master degrees.
 The most popular areas of study are business, tourism and hospitality, communication and marine biology.

 Student accommodation at Hawaii Pacific University

 A lot of students prefer to find their own accommodation.
 This is perfect if you feel comfortable living on your own.
-It is advisable to wait with finding a long-term housing until after you have arrived in Hawaii; as you should never rent somewhere or pay any deposits before you have seen the place in person.
+We advise that you find housing well in advance, at least for the first semester.
 You should therefore set aside sufficient time for house hunting before you start your studies.
 The majority of students live in the Waikiki area.

-Hawaii Pacific University has two campuses, both on the island of Oahu.
+Hawaii Pacific University has three campuses on the island of Oahu.

 The Downtown campus is located in the central business district of Honolulu and is close to Chinatown.
 The campus is comprised of six buildings and hosts the College of Business Administration and the College of Humanities and Social Sciences.
 Facilities on this campus include computer labs, study rooms, libraries, a bookshop and high-tech classrooms.